rhansen/tap4sh/README.md

     programs or shell functions.
 Their results are merged into the script's test output stream.
 Each subtest test description is prefixed with a (user-settable) string.
-  * Tests can be configured to depend on each other:  If a dependency fails, then the dependant test is automatically skipped.
+  * Tests can be configured to depend on other tests or user-supplied
+    prerequisites:  If a dependency is not met, then any dependent tests are automatically skipped.

 ## Caveats